-Rates and Annual Charges are the City's primary source of annual income, contributing over half of total operating income, a proportion which has remained relatively constant since the realignment of Council boundaries in 2004.
+Rates and Annual Charges are the City's primary source of annual income, contributing over half of total operating income, a proportion which has remained relatively constant since the Council boundary adjustment of 2004.

 Rates Income

 In accordance with NSW legislative requirements, the City calculates its individual rates by applying an ad valorem (rate in the dollar) multiplier to each property owner's unimproved land value.
 The City maintains three ad valorem rates being: